smith4/neanias.github.io/index.md

 ## H2020 NEANIAS open source code repositories

-This page lists the available source code related to the [H2020 NEANIAS](https://www.neanias.eu) project.
+This page lists the available open source code related to the [H2020 NEANIAS](https://www.neanias.eu) project.

 The technical documentation of the services is available at [https://docs.neanias.eu](https://docs.neanias.eu).